-Entries discussing aspects of cohesion include the following
+Entries discussing aspects of cohesion in this sense include the following

 Hegel goes on to speak of cohesion being refined to elasticity: